jump-dev/JuMP.jl/README.md

 [donating](https://www.flipcause.com/secure/cause_pdetails/MzkxMDU=).
 JuMP's
 largest expense is the
 [annual JuMP-dev workshop](http://www.juliaopt.org/meetings/santiago2019/).
-Donations will help us provide travel support for JuMP-dev attendees and address other opportunities that arise to support JuMP development.
+Donations will help us provide travel support for JuMP-dev attendees and take advantage of other opportunities that arise to support JuMP development.